Rice noodle roll

-A rice noodle roll, also known as a steamed rice roll and cheung fun, is a Cantonese dish originating from Guangdong Province in southern China, commonly served as either a snack, small meal or variety of dim sum.
+Rice noodle rolls, also known as steamed rice rolls, cheung fun (腸粉), and as look funn or look fun in Hawaii, is a Cantonese dish originating from Guangdong Province in southern China.
+It is commonly served as either a snack, small meal or variety of dim sum.
 It is a thin roll made from a wide strip of shahe fen (rice noodles), filled with shrimp, beef, vegetables, or other ingredients.
 Seasoned soy sauce – sometimes with siu mei drippings – is poured over the dish upon serving.
 When plain and made without filling, the rice noodle is also known as jyu cheung fun, literally "pork intestine noodle", a reference to its resemblance of a pig's intestines.
 There is no official recording of the history of rice noodle rolls; most cookbooks claim that it was first made in the 1930s.
-In Guangzhou, Guangdong Province, people called the dish laai cheung (lit. 'pull intestines') because it is a noodle roll that pulled by hand.
+In Guangzhou, Guangdong Province, people called the dish laai cheung (lit. 'pull intestines') because it is a noodle roll that is pulled by hand.